Coharos ransomware removal instructions

-Coharos is yet another ransomware-type infection from Djvu family.
-This malware is designed to stealthily infiltrate computers and encrypt most of stored data.
-While encrypting, Coharos appends each filename with ".coharos" extension (thus, its name).
-For instance, this ransomware would rename "sample.jpg" to "sample.jpg.coharos" and so forth.
-Encrypted data instantly becomes unusable.
-Coharos also generates "_readme.txt" text file and drops its copies in almost all existing folders.
+Coharos is yet another ransomware-type infection from the Djvu family.
+This malware is designed to stealthily infiltrate computers and encrypt most stored data.
+During encryption, Coharos appends each filename with the ".coharos" extension (hence its name).
+For example, "sample.jpg" is renamed to "sample.jpg.coharos".
+Encrypted data immediately becomes unusable.
+Coharos also generates a "_readme.txt" text file and stores copies in most existing folders.

-The created text file delivers a message stating that data is compromised and that victims must purchase a decryption key in order to restore it.
-Unfortunately, the fact that decryption requires a unique key is true.
-Data is encrypted by using an algorithm that generates an individual decryption key for each victim.
-Cyber criminals intentionally store these keys in a remote server.
-For this reason, victims have to pay a ransom in order to receive them.
-Each key costs $980.
-However, victims will get a 50% discount if they'll contact crooks within first 72 hours after the encryption.
-Additionally, crooks offer a free decryption of one file.
-They do this with the intention of proving that they're actually capable of restoring data and gaining victim's trust.
-Nevertheless, ransomware developers should never be trusted.
-Research results show that cyber criminals are very likely to ignore victims once payments are submitted.
-In other words, paying usually gives no positive result and users merely get scammed.
-For this reason, all encouragements to submit payments and even contact these persons should be ignored.
-Now it is very important to mention that Coharos encrypts data by using a so-called "offline key" whenever the system has no Internet connection or the server is not responding.
+The new text file delivers a message stating that data is compromised and that victims must purchase a decryption key to restore it.
+Unfortunately, this information is accurate.
+Data is encrypted using an algorithm that generates an individual decryption key for each victim.
+Cyber criminals intentionally store these keys on a remote server and victims are encouraged to pay ransoms to receive them.
+The cost of each key is equivalent to $980, however, victims are offered a 50% discount if they contact criminals within the first 72 hours of encryption.
+Additionally, criminals offer free decryption of one file to 'prove' that they are capable of restoring data, thereby gaining victims' trust.
+In fact, ransomware developers should never be trusted.
+Research shows that they are likely to ignore victims once payments are submitted.
+Paying usually gives no positive result and users are scammed.
+Therefore, ignore all requests to submit payments or even contact these people.
+Note that Coharos encrypts data using a so-called "offline key" when the system has no internet connection or the server is not responding.
 This key is hard-coded and used for multiple encryptions.
-For this reason, we highly recommend to try restoring data with a tool developed by Michael Gillespie.
-The only other solution is to restore everything from a backup, if there is one created.
+For this reason, we strongly recommend that you try to restore data with a tool developed by Michael Gillespie.
+The only other solution is to restore everything from a backup, if one has been created.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Internet is full of ransomware-type infections that share similarities with Coharos.
-The list of examples includes (but it is not limited to) BORISHORSE, Q1G, TFlower, and Syrk.
-Vast majority of ransomware-type infections behave virtually the same: they compromise stored files (usually, by encrypting) and make ransom demands.
-Most of the time size of ransom and type of encryption algorithm used are the only major differences.
-Now the problem is that encryptions are usually performed using algorithms like AES, RSA, and similar that generate unique decryption keys.
-Therefore, data encrypted by a flawless ransomware can only be restored by its developers.
-Ransomware infections are one of the main reasons why you should maintain regular data backups.
-However, be sure to store them in a remote server (e.g., Cloud) or either unplugged storage device (flash drive, external hard drive, or similar) - locally stored backups will be compromised alongside with regular data.
-In fact, you should have multiple backup copies stored in different locations, since there's always a chance that used storage device or server will be damaged.
+The internet is full of ransomware-type infections that share similarities with Coharos.
+The list of examples includes (but is not limited to) BORISHORSE, Q1G, TFlower, and Syrk.
+Most ransomware-type infections virtually identical behavior: they compromise stored files (usually, by encryption) and make ransom demands.
+Size of ransom and type of encryption algorithm used are the only major differences.
+Encryptions are generally performed using algorithms such as AES, RSA, and similar, that generate unique decryption keys.
+Therefore, data encrypted by ransomware can only be restored by its developers.
+Ransomware infections are one of the main reasons why you should maintain regular backups, however, store them on a remote server (e.g., Cloud) or unplugged storage device (Flash drive, external hard drive, or similar) - locally stored backups are compromised together with regular data.
+In fact, you should have multiple backup copies stored in different locations, since there is always chance that storage devices or servers can be damaged.

 How did ransomware infect my computer?

-The exact way developers proliferate Coharos is currently unknown.
-However, it is worth mentioning that infections of this type are often distributed using spam emails, third party software download sources, fake software updaters/cracks, and trojans.
-Email spam campaigns are used to send hundreds of thousands of emails that contain malicious attachments and messages encouraging recipients to open.
-In order to create the impression of legitimacy and increase the chance of tricking recipients crooks present attachments as various important documents, such as invoices, receipts, bills, and similar.
+The exact way in which developers proliferate Coharos is currently unknown, however, infections of this type are often distributed using spam emails, third party software download sources, fake software updaters and 'cracks', and trojans.
+Spam email campaigns are used to send hundreds of thousands of emails that contain malicious attachments and messages encouraging recipients to open them.
+To give the impression of legitimacy and increase the chance of tricking recipients, criminals present attachments as 'important documents' such as invoices, receipts, bills, and similar.
 Unofficial download sources are also used in a similar matter.
-Crooks present malicious executables as legitimate software, thereby tricking users to download and install malware manually.
-Next go fake updaters and cracks that infect computers instead of serving their actual purpose, which is updating/activating software.
-Last, but certainly not least, are trojans.
-These are small malicious applications designed to infiltrate systems and inject them with additional malware.
-In summary, the lack of knowledge and reckless behavior are the main reasons for computer infections.
+Criminals present malicious executables as legitimate software, thereby tricking users to manually download and install malware.
+Fake updaters and cracks infect computers rather than updating or activating software.
+Trojans are small, malicious applications that infiltrate systems and inject them with additional malware.
+In summary, lack of knowledge of these threats and careless behavior are the main reasons for computer infections.